blbadger/blbadger.github.io/polynomial-roots.md

 ### Newton's method for estimating roots of polynomial equations

 What should one do to find the roots to a polynomial, if most do not have closed form root equations?
-If the goal is simply to find a root, rather than all roots, we can borrow the Newton-Raphson method from analysis.
+If the goal it to approximate a root, rather than express it with arbitrarily accuracy, we can borrow the Newton-Raphson method from analysis.
 The procedure, described [here](https://en.wikipedia.org/wiki/Newton%27s_method), involves first guessing a point near a root, and then finding the x-intercept of the line tangent to the curve at this point.
-These steps are then repeated iteratively such that the x-intercept found previously is the x-value of the new point.
+These steps are then repeated iteratively such that the x-intercept found previously becomes the x-value of the new point.
 This can be expressed dynamically as follows:

 $$
 x_{n + 1} = x_n - \frac{f(x_n)}{f'(x_n)}
 $$

-After a certain number of iterations, this method settles on a root as long as our initial guess is reasonable.
+After a certain number of iterations, this method usually settles on a root as long as our initial guess is reasonable.

 Let's try it out on the equation $y = x^3 - 1$, which has one real root at $x = 1$ and two complex roots